benjaminkott/bootstrap_package/README.rst

 Bootstrap Package
 ==================================================

-This TYPO3 CMS >= 6.2 extension delivers a fully configured frontend based on the Bootstrap CSS Framework and functions basically as a THEME for TYPO3CMS.
+Bootstrap Package delivers a full configured fontend theme for TYPO3, based on the Bootstrap CSS Framework.

 The goal of this package is to give an advanced example of how modern templating in TYPO3 CMS can be handled nicely without depending on third party extensions.